MrModd/Document-Template/README.md

 ## Where you can find what you're looking for

 - **index.tex** is the first file parsed.
-Here you can define the language, the packages to include and the document sections
+Here you can define the language, the packages to include and the document sections.
 - **header.tex** contains the definitions for authors names, document title and so on.
-You can also find directives for page margins, header and footer
+You can also find directives for page margins, header and footer.
 - **front.tex** build the front page of the document.
 You can leave it as it is or you can delete some lines.
-Moreover you should replace the logo image with your own
+Moreover you should replace the logo image with your own.
 - **lang_header.tex** you don't need to modify this.
 It explains how to print code.
   You can use following commands: *\perlcode{source_file}{caption}*, *\ccode{source_file}{caption}*, *\cppcode{source_file}{caption}*,
   *\javacode{source_file}{caption}*, *\pythoncode{source_file}{caption}*,
   *\bashcode{source_file}{caption}*, *\xmlcode{source_file}{caption}*,
-  *\htmlcode{source_file}{caption}*
+  *\htmlcode{source_file}{caption}*.
 - **section1.tex** to **section3.tex** are examples of sections.
 You can remove them, but remember to remove them from inclusion in **index.tex** too.